 Roborock was able to extend the run time 30 minutes more than the S5 Max because it doesn’t have as much airflow (check the section above).

 Take note that this figure is only possible using the lowest power setting.
-So expect that number to go down with the higher settings.
+So expect that number to go down with the higher modes.

-It will only matter if you live in a 4,000 square foot mansion.
+It will only matter if you live in a big 4,000 square foot mansion.

 Roborock adds a wrinkle to this feature, where it only charges just enough to finish the task, so you don’t have to wait very long.
 They call it the “Smart Top Up” feature.